MacBook Air (2018) full review

 - 512GB or 1.5TB storage

-It’s important to note that the older MacBook Air which is still on sale with a 5th-generation (Broadwell) 1.8GHz processor, which is in no way faster than the 2018 MacBook Air.
+It’s important to note that the older MacBook Air which is still on sale with a 5th-generation (Broadwell) 1.8GHz processor, which is in no way faster than the 1.6GHz 2018 MacBook Air.
 We can see this causing some confusion among some consumers though.
+You can read our predictions for the next version of the MacBook Air here.

 Clearly there is a humungous leap from the old MacBook Air to the new model, but just how does the 2018 MacBook Air stand up to the other Macs on sale right now?

 We ran our usual group of benchmarks to find out.
-It was no surprise that the Air beat the 2017 MacBook in the Geekbench 4.1 multi-core test with a score 7818, compared to the 2017 MacBook’s 6835.
+It's no surprise that the Air beat the 2017 MacBook in the Geekbench 4.1 multi-core test with a score 7818, compared to the 2017 MacBook’s 6835.
 The Air also beat the MacBook in the single-core test.
-Both the entry-level 2017 2.3GHz iMac and the 2017 13in MacBook Pro scored better in the Geekbench test.
+Both the entry-level 2017 2.3GHz iMac and the 2017 13in MacBook Pro scored better here.
 This isn’t surprising, the processor in the Air isn’t as high-specced as the one in these models.
 But it demonstrates the position of the Air in the line up - it may not be powerful enough for your needs.

 The 2018 MacBook Air has a 50.3‑watt‑hour lithium‑polymer battery.
 Apple says battery life is “all-day” which is basically up to 12 hours.
 In fact you should be able to get 13 hours of iTunes video, according to Apple, more than enough for a transatlantic flight.